NXT TakeOver XXX

-NXT TakeOver XXX (originally NXT TakeOver: Boston) was the 30th NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event took place on August 22, 2020, at Full Sail University in Winter Park, Florida as part of that year's SummerSlam weekend.
-It was also the final NXT TakeOver event to air exclusively on the WWE Network, as beginning with TakeOver 31 in October, the events also became available on traditional pay-per-view.
+NXT TakeOver XXX was a 2020 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's NXT brand division.
+It was the 30th NXT TakeOver event and took place on August 22, 2020, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
+It was held as part of that year's SummerSlam weekend and was the final TakeOver event to air exclusively on the WWE Network, as beginning with TakeOver 31 in October, the events also became available on traditional pay-per-view.

-The event was originally scheduled to take place at the TD Garden in Boston, Massachusetts, but due to the COVID-19 pandemic, the city's Mayor Marty Walsh announced the suspension of all large-scale gatherings and that no permit would be issued for an event that could draw a large crowd before September 7.
-As such, the event was moved to NXT's home base of Full Sail University.
-It was the final NXT TakeOver event to be held at Full Sail, as beginning with TakeOver 31 in October, NXT's events were moved to the WWE Performance Center in Orlando, Florida and broadcast from a new setup dubbed the Capitol Wrestling Center.
+The event was originally titled as NXT TakeOver: Boston as it was planned to take place at the TD Garden in Boston, Massachusetts, but due to the COVID-19 pandemic, the city's Mayor Marty Walsh announced the suspension of all large-scale gatherings and that no permit would be issued for an event that could draw a large crowd before September 7.
+As such, the event was moved to Full Sail University and renamed.
+It would in turn be NXT's final livestreaming event to be held at Full Sail, as beginning with TakeOver 31 in October, NXT's events were moved to the WWE Performance Center in Orlando, Florida and broadcast from a bio-secure bubble called the Capitol Wrestling Center, with the Performance Center becoming the brand's permanent home.

 Six matches were contested at the event, including one on the pre-show.
 In the main event, Karrion Kross defeated Keith Lee to win the NXT Championship.
 In the penultimate match, Io Shirai defeated Dakota Kai to retain the NXT Women's Championship.
 In other prominent matches, Damian Priest won the vacant NXT North American Championship in a ladder match, and Adam Cole defeated Pat McAfee, which was McAfee's WWE in-ring debut.

 Production

 Background

+The 30th NXT TakeOver event was originally scheduled to be held at the TD Garden in Boston, Massachusetts, but due to the COVID-19 pandemic, it was instead held at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
+This would be the brand's final livestreaming event at the venue as NXT moved to the WWE Performance Center in Orlando in October, which became its permanent home venue.

-NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-Titled for being the 30th NXT TakeOver event, TakeOver XXX was held on August 22, 2020, as a support show for that year's SummerSlam pay-per-view.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Titled for being the 30th TakeOver event, TakeOver XXX was held on August 22, 2020, as a support show for that year's SummerSlam pay-per-view.